wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 If the complexity of a dApp script exceeds 4000, its execution is split into several stages.
 A generating note that adds an Invoke Script transaction to a block performs calculations with the total complexity up to 4000 and saves intermediate results in the internal database.
 Further, the generating node, the same or another one if a new block has already forged, detects an uncompleted calculation sequence, creates a Continuation transaction, and adds it to the block, performing the next stage of calculations.
 The process continues until the script is completely executed or fails.

-Thus, the first stage of claculations is performed within the Invoke Script transaction.
+Thus, the first stage of calculations is performed within the Invoke Script transaction.
 The further stages are performed within Continuation transactions.
 Continuation transaction fields are described in the [Continuation Transaction](/en/blockchain/transaction-type/continuation-transaction) article.

 ![](./_assets/continuation.png)